cosden/cosden.github.io/_posts/2020-09-22-01-improving-your-CV.md

 layout: post
 title:  "Tips for Improving your RSE CV"
 date:   2020-09-22
-banner_image: #/assets/images/posts/2019/Denver-SC19.jpg
+banner_image:
 tags: [RSE]
 ---

-Note: This is part 1 of a series with tips for getting on the short list for an RSE interview.
+Note: This is part 1 of a [series]({{ site.baseurl }}/improving-your-RSE-application) with tips for getting on the short list for an RSE interview.

 ## Your CV